axesup/combate/Player-Code-Python-Style-Guide.md

 ## Formatting
 * Try to keep lines to 60 characters or less.
 (We are working with very narrow code editors sometimes.)
 * Use double quotes.
+* Put placeholder `pass` statements at the end of empty blocks.

 ## Code style
 * Use camelCase, not snake_case, for compatibility with CodeCombat APIs.